 Finding Research Tools

 You may need to find a tool to help you carry out your research.
 Finding a verified tool is challenging.
 Often, tools are owned by the authors who created them for use in a study and are not provided in the articles reporting on the study or in books that provide tools.
 Regardless of where you find a tool, you will most likely need to contact the authors to request written permission to use it in your work and possibly obtain a copy of it.
 The author(s) may request payment.
 If the author(s) do provide permission, keep that documentation.
-This guide offers suggestions on finding tools in the library and online.
+This guide offers suggestions on finding tools in the library databases, eBooks and government websites.

 Find a Tool in the Library